tstih/more/README.md

 ![](Images/security-matrix-2.jpg)

-You can configure fonts and colors of the control, or implement custom drawing.
+You can configure fonts and colours of the control or implement custom drawing.
 Custom drawing is implemented by overriding the control's paint functions.

 ## Usage